bartvanhoey/ConsumeWebAPIfromMAUI/README.md

 Because you are running the WebAPI application on your local computer, the register API endpoint is reachable on [https://localhost:\<your-port-number\>/api/authentication/register](https://localhost:<your-port-number>/api/authentication/register).

 Although you can test out the API endpoints on your local machine, it will fail in .NET MAUI or Xamarin.Forms applications.
-They interpret the localhost address as their own localhost address (mobile device or handy) and not the localhost address of your computer.
+They interpret the localhost address as their own localhost address (mobile device or emulator) and not the localhost address of your computer.

 To overcome this problem you can **make use of ngrok**.
 With ngrok you can **mirror your localhost address to a publicly available url**.